-Table 12: Overdose Survivor Data
+Table 8: Overdose Survivor Data

-of Overdose 1 # of Deaths from

-" Neruseu II edillielle

-of Overdose Survivors A review of all available Emergency Medical Services (EMS) information for instances when naloxone was administered, from Jan 1, 2014- Sept, 20, 2015 showed that there was 1,466 occasions when EMS was dispatched and naloxone was administered and documented.
-It is important to note that not all episodes of naloxone administration are equivalent to opioid overdoses.
-On most occasions (89%) the person was "treatment and transported".
-Very few (<2%) "refused transportation or treatment."
-While it is unclear whether all EMS services were captured in EMS records, in 2014 there were 630 records showing that EMS administered naloxone # Referred to Treatment According to information on overdose survivors collected from the COEs, in 2018, 242 overdose survivors received warm handoff referrals to treatment from emergency departments. # Refused Treatment According to information on overdose survivors collected from the COEs, in 2018, 11 overdose survivors refused warm handoff referrals to treatment from emergency departments. # of Deaths from Overdoses In 2018, there were 391 overdose deaths in Allegheny County.
+T

+important to note

+that not all episodes

+of naloxone

+administration are

+equivalent to opioid

+overdoses.
+On most

+occasions (89%) the

+person was

+"treatment and

+transported".
+Very

+few (<2%) "refused

+transportation or

+treatment."
+While it

+is unclear whether all

+EMS services were

+captured in EMS

+records, in 2014

+there were 630

+records showing that

+EMS administered

+naloxone and the

+person was revived.